 For those following the ongoing tax control reform in India, 2019 has been a very eventful year for Indian e-invoicing.
-Starting last spring, a group of government and public administration bodies have convened regularly with the mission of proposing a new way of controlling GST compliance through the introduction of mandatory B2B e-invoicing.
-Given the vast impact such a reform would have on not just the Indian but the global economy, these discussions, often carried out behind closed doors, have triggered a large number of rumors, sometimes leading to misinformation on the market.
+Starting last spring, a group of government and public administration bodies have convened regularly with the mission of proposing a new way of controlling GST compliance through the introduction of mandatory e-invoicing.
+Given the vast impact such a reform would have on not just the Indian but the global economy, these discussions, often carried out behind closed doors, have triggered a large number of rumours, sometimes leading to misinformation on the market.

 Navigating the information deficit

 So far, not much information of a formal or binding nature has been published or made available to the public.
-After the public consultation held earlier this fall, a high-level whitepaper describing the envisaged e-invoicing process was published; however, since then nothing formal or binding has been released.
+After the public consultation held earlier this autumn, a high-level whitepaper describing the envisaged e-invoicing process was published; however, since then nothing formal or binding has been released.
 A recent media note made available by the relevant authorities to the press indicated that the timeline envisaged by the government for the roll-out would be:

 1 January 2020: voluntary for businesses with a turnover of Rs.500 Crore or more;